 —Alan Turing, Computing Machinery and Intelligence, 1950

+One of the greatest and most celebrated computer scientists of our time, Alan Turing was certainly a thinker for the future.
 To fully fathom the extent of Turing’s intellect is beyond our human capacity.
-A man plentiful of twists and turns, a man difficult to decode, and a man whose mind was greater than what he could accomplish.
+He is a man plentiful of twists and turns, a man difficult to decode, and a man whose mind was greater than what he could accomplish.
 How do we begin to comprehend the eminence of Turing’s genius?

 An exceptional influence on the advancement of theoretical computer science, his designs for a general purpose computer—the Turing machine—are monumental in providing a systematic approach to algorithmic computation.
 Throughout the Second World War, Turing played a crucial role in cryptology; he contrived techniques to crack German ciphers and posed the central force in breaking the Enigma code, thereby helping the Allies win the war.
+It’s been estimated that Turing’s work in WWII singlehandedly saved over 14 million lives and shortened the war by two years.
 Considered by many the father of artificial intelligence, one of his most well-known works, the Turing test, has caused a significant and lasting impact.
 The test, designed to examine a machine’s ability to exhibit intelligent behaviour comparable to that of a human, has remained a fundamental concept in the philosophy and ethics of AI.
-Turing’s seminal work on morphogenesis and mathematical biology described his effort to explain the natural phenomena of spirals, stripes, and patterns in nature.
+Furthermore, Turing’s seminal work on morphogenesis and mathematical biology has explained the natural phenomena of spirals, stripes, and patterns in nature.

-However, obstacles arose when Turing was charged with gross indecency after admitting to having a homosexual affair with another man, which at the time was an illegal offence.
-He underwent hormonal treatment via injections for libido reduction and was barred from working for the Government Communications Headquarters any longer.
+However, obstacles arose when Turing was charged with gross indecency after admitting to having a homosexual affair with another man.
+At the time an illegal offense, he was barred from working for the Government Communications Headquarters and underwent hormonal treatment via injections for libido reduction.
 The challenge of society preventing Turing from progressing further in his work and study led to a halt in his productivity.
 It is suspected that his later death only two years later was suicide, a result of the backlash he received for being gay.